 Day 36 Friday 10th October

 As I left the warehouse to find a bus to Darwin my stomach rumbled.
-Food was needed so I headed across the road to a cafe.
+Food was needed so I headed across the road to a café.
 I treated myself to a full English breakfast.
 It took and while to come but was well worth the wait.
-After I'd finished I asked the women behind the counter where the nearest bus stop to Darwin was?
+After I'd finished, I asked the women behind the counter where the nearest bus stop to Darwin was?
 She said it was about 6km away.
-She said it was way to hot to walk that distance and offered me a lift.
+She said it was way too hot to walk that distance and offered me a lift.
 I gratefully excepted.
-Again more kindness from strangers.
+Again, more kindness from strangers.

 When i got off the bus in Darwin I headed straight to a scooter hire place and rented a 300cc Sym scooter for the week.
 Now I could explore Darwin.